DarkenMo/DarkenMo.xyz/README.md

-# Hello there
+# Itroduction:

-- This is my friend project that i have made public
+- This is my first project that I've made public.
-- would love to see suggestions and and helpful hints
+- Would love to hear suggestions and and helpful hints.
-- project is open source and you can use it freely!
+- Project is open source and you can use it freely!

 ## made with:
 - html, css and a bit of js